San Diego Child Support Attorneys

 California takes child support very seriously and will assist a parent in collecting arrears.
 The state has laws in place to ensure that payments are kept up to date and arrears in payment are collected.

 It is important to understand, however, that withholding child visitation rights because of non-payment of support is not a legal option for the parent trying to gain leverage in order to enforce payment.
-If you are not receiving your child support payments in a timely manner, your attorney can assist you in taking the proper steps that the law provides.
+If you are not receiving your child support payments in a timely manner, your child support lawyer can assist you in taking the proper steps that the law provides.

 Child Support through Wage Withholding in the U.S.